-Hydrothermal features like geysers, hot springs, mudpots, and fumaroles are evidence of ongoing volcanic activity.
+Hydrothermal features are evidence of ongoing volcanic activity.
 If you travel the 50 miles between Mammoth Hot Springs and Old Faithful, you will see travertine terraces, acidic thermal features at Norris Geyser Basin, mudpots and fumeroles at Fountain Paint Pot, plus beautiful hot springs at Biscuit and Black Sand basins near Old Faithful.